Estimated Reading Time: 9 Mins

 Summary

-Struggling with decisions when you’re someone with this condition doesn’t make you weak, an embarrassment, or a failure.
+Struggling with decisions when you have PMDD doesn’t make you weak, an embarrassment, or a failure.

-We’re simply women put in a position where we’re forced to survive ourselves each month.
+We’re simply women placed in the position of having to survive ourselves each month.

-I know you may feel far from it but that actually makes you a hero in your own right.
+I know you may not feel like it, but that alone makes you a hero in your own right.

 Image by freepik

-You’re much stronger than you may be giving yourself credit for.
+You’re far stronger than you probably give yourself credit for.

-I’ve become something I never would have thought and primarily because of my continuous battle with this condition.
+In many ways, I’ve become the person I am today because of my continued fight with this condition.

 Image by freepik

-Leave your PMDD decisions of the past exactly where they need to be – in the past.
+Leave your PMDD-driven decisions of the past exactly where they belong — in the past.

-Even if there are small slip ups along the way, don’t beat yourself up over them.
+Even if there are setbacks along the way, don’t beat yourself up over them.

-You’re living a life that most will never experience.
+You’re living a life that most people will never truly understand.

-For all you’ve endured, it’s time to make your life count – so let’s keep fighting.
+For all you’ve endured, it’s time to make your life count — so let’s do exactly that.